 Teaching and Mentoring

-Teaching and mentoring undergraduate students is a key component of a graduate students experience at Princeton.
-Through your department and campus partners, there are many avenues to become a master teacher and learn the best practices in mentoring and advising students.
-Skills in teaching and mentoring will serve you well in many diverse career paths.
+Teaching and mentoring undergraduate students is a key component of a graduate student's experience at Princeton.
+Academic departments and campus partners offer many avenues to becoming a master teacher and learning best practices in mentoring and advising students.
+Skills in teaching and mentoring will serve graduate students well in many diverse career paths.

 The McGraw Center for Teaching and Learning offers extensive programs and services geared toward developing graduate students as professional scholars and teachers.
 These programs can assist graduate students both in meeting degree requirements and in acquiring skills needed for careers in teaching.

 Assistant in Instruction (AI) Orientation Training – The McGraw Center oversees training each semester for all graduate students serving as AIs in undergraduate courses for the first time.
 The Graduate School requires all first-time AIs to complete this training, which provides an introduction to teaching issues and an opportunity to practice teaching skills.

 Pedagogy and Professional Development Workshops -- Pedagogy workshops at the McGraw Center are focused on various aspects of teaching, learning, and navigating academic careers.
 Workshops explore a wide range of topics, including grading, leading discussions, teaching with film or other visual materials, and lecturing.
 They also focus on critical thinking in disciplinary courses as well as on writing a teaching statement.
 Popular offerings include the Master Class on Lecturing, which includes Princeton faculty members who are recognized as expert teachers.